LisGlitchrain/analog-synth-preset/README.md

 Resources (scripts, notes) must be available at default Trilium's URL: http://127.0.0.1:37840/ If address differs, it needs adjustments in NeutronPresetWidgetNote and synth-preset-handler.js notes.

+#### Installation

+- Download .zip with latest release version of widget
+- Select desired note in Trilium to append widget notes to
+- Import notes
+- Remove ‘disabled:’ from owned attributes in imported notes (not attributes! only ‘disabled:’ part)

 #### Widget usage

 Widget will appear when preset-note is selected (note type is ‘file’).

-To use widget in other notes ('text' and ‘book’), set owner attribute ‘#neutronPresetWidget’
+To use widget in other notes ('text' and ‘book’), set owned attribute ‘#neutronPresetWidget’

 Presets can be loaded from disk with button or from Trilium with dropdown.